 Week 2: Economy and society

 The political changes in week one brought with them important changes in the society and economy of the British Isles.
-The needs of regular warfare created a system of land tenure based on providing fighters for the king and his men, and contributed to the emergence of a distinct class of knights.
+The demands of regular warfare created a system of land tenure geared to provide fighters for the king and his men, and contributed to the emergence of a distinct class of knights.
 But this wasn’t a one-way process.
 Kings needed money to maintain themselves and their followers, and their scope for action was shaped by what they could manage to raise from the country.
-The means by which money and resources were acquired, and the records which this left give a valuable insight into the economic conditions and administrative structure.
+The means by which money and resources were acquired and the records which this left give a valuable insight into the economic conditions and administrative structure.
 We know less about the ways in which Irish, Welsh and Scottish society and economics functioned at the beginning of this period, but we do have some insights.
-The patterns visible by the end of our period show some broad similarities with England (which were themselves part of broader European trends), but which also developed distinctive patterns of their own.
+Close up: The Domesday Book

 Week 3: Law and institutions

 During this period there were important changes in the relationship between kings and the law, particularly in the ability to hold kings to account.
 The steady development of this power reached a crescendo at Magna Carta, but continued to be an explosive issue into the later thirteenth century and beyond.
-In particular, the role of the barons in pushing forward these changes will be explored.
-We will also examine another key development in this period, namely the introduction of English institutions and laws into Ireland and Wales, and the contemporary processes at work in Scotland.
+In particular, the role of the various ‘stakeholders’ such as the Church, the barons, the cities, as well as England’s neighbours such as Wales and Scotland in pushing forward these changes will be explored.
+Close up: Magna Carta

 Week 4: Religion and the church

 Religion had its own role to play in a conquered or conquering society.
 The position of English churches and monasteries after the Norman Conquest is a useful case study for how complex this role could be.
 Religion could have political and military parallels, as can be seen in the extension of English control into Wales under the auspices of the archbishop of Canterbury, and attempts by the archbishop of York to extend his rights and claims over the dioceses of Scotland.
-Changes in religion across the regions came about from other forces, however.
-The reform movements in Ireland were driven by continental, not Anglo-Norman trends.
 Lay involvement in religion helped to drive an enormous expansion in monastic life, and the popularisation of new orders.
 Religious practices also developed, increasingly focused on the parish church, as devotional texts and images were created to meet the needs of the laity.
+Close up: Monastic Oxford; Glastonbury Abbey; Tintern Abbey

 Week 5: Language and literature